NYULibraries/nyudl-mdi-message/README.md

-Nyudl::Mdi::Message
+NYUDL::MDI::Message
 ===================

 ## Overview
-Message class(es) for a Message Driven Infrastructure
+Message class for New York University Digital Library's Message Driven Infrastructure

 ## Status
 in development

 ## Messages
 All MDI messages are serialized using JSON.
 There are a standard set of key-value pairs expected in all request and response messages.
 Service-specific key-value pairs are specified using the `params` key.

 #### Request Messages